How do I register a trademark?

-In order to be sure that you are not infringing another trademark owner’s common law rights, you should also consider searching state business registries, domain name databases, social media handles, and even a general internet search to see if any products or services already use your proposed name.
-The owners of these marks may have superior rights and oppose your application, or even cancel your registration after it is issued by the USPTO.
+In order to be sure that you are not infringing another trademark owner's common law rights, you should also consider searching state business registries, domain name databases, social media handles, and even a general internet search to see if any products or services already use your proposed name.
+The owners of these marks may have superior rights if they used their trademark in commerce first, and oppose your application, or even cancel your registration after it is issued by the USPTO.

 3. Create a USPTO.gov account.

 You must create an account with an email and password through the USPTO in order to file a trademark application through the USPTO's Trademark Electronic Application System (TEAS).
 Once you are registered, you can access the application materials you need to get the application process started.

 One of the initial decisions is to complete the application using TEAS Plus or TEAS Standard.
 TEAS Plus has a lower filing fee per class but you must pay all application filing fees with your initial application, and must use a USPTO-approved description for your goods or services.
 For foreign applicants, TEAS Plus also requires that a U.S.-licensed attorney complete and submit your initial application.

 With TEAS Standard, the filing fee per class is higher and you pay one application filing fee with your initial application and the rest later in the process.
 TEAS Standard allows you to write the description of your goods and services, but the description must accurately describe your goods and services.

 The application will then ask for basic information about the owner of the mark.
 If a business will own the mark, you will have to provide the entity type (corporation, LLC, partnership, etc.) as well as the state or country of incorporation.